Eat Local, McDowell!

 Here are just a few more benefits of buying local food:

-- Local food is fresher.
+- Local food is fresher and more nutrient dense.
 Local food spends less time in transit.

 - Local food helps to maintain our greenspace.
 I love my greenspace.
 I think you do too, or you wouldn’t be living here.